Please Note: This post may contain affiliate links. Please see our disclaimer for more information.

 Sizes are available as child medium (8 in), child large (9 in), small (10 in), medium (11 in), large (12 in), and extra large (13 in).

-The length for the Sedroc sleeves is measured in inches, so to find your size measure from your elbow down to your wrist.
+The length for the Sedroc sleeves is measured in inches, so to find the right size for you simply measure from your elbow down to your wrist.

 The sleeve compresses the arm